LuisAlejandro/agoras/docs/migration/testing.rst

 4. **Week 4**: Migrate production scripts
 5. **Ongoing**: Keep legacy as fallback until comfortable

-Remember: The legacy ``agoras publish`` command will continue to work with deprecation warnings for 12 months.
+Remember: The legacy ``agoras publish`` command remains available with deprecation warnings through Agoras 2.x and will be removed in Agoras 3.0.

 Test Migration
 ===============